|Search This Title:|

-These records include 1254 photographs collected by the Port of Bellingham from approximately 1900 to 1985.
+These records include 1406 photographs collected by the Port of Bellingham from 1890 to 1999, with the bulk from 1940 to 1980.
 The photographs were assembled by the Port of Bellingham to document various projects and events throughout its history.
 The photographs were originally donated to the Whatcom Museum located in Bellingham, Washington, and were subsequently donated to the Washington State Archives Northwest Regional Branch also located in Bellingham.

 The Port of Bellingham is located in Whatcom County and was established by popular vote on September 14, 1920.
 With great support from local business leaders, as well as Whatcom County residents, the mission of the Port was to facilitate the development of transportation infrastructure and economic development in and around Bellingham and Whatcom County.
 It is governed by a three-person, non-partisan elected Board of Commissioners.